mostafejur21/ecommerce/README.md

 * `shared_preferences: ^2.2.1:` Shared Preferences is a Flutter package for persisting simple key-value data in a platform-agnostic manner.
 It's commonly used for storing app settings and small amounts of data.
 * `shimmer: ^3.0.0:` Shimmer is a package for adding a shimmering effect to your Flutter widgets.
 It's often used to create loading or placeholder animations to improve user experience.
 * `connectivity_plus: ^5.0.1:` Connectivity Plus is a Flutter package for monitoring network connectivity.
 It helps you check the status of the device's network connection and react to changes in connectivity.
+* `webview_flutter: ^4.4.1:` Webview Flutter is a package for displaying web content in your Flutter app.
+It's useful for integrating web-based features into your app.

 ## folder structure